jonasbkarlsson/ev_smart_charging/README.md

 EV target SOC entity | No | Entity with the target value for the State-of-Charge.
 A value between 0 and 100.
 If not provided, 100 is assumed.
 Charger control switch entity | No | If provided, the integration will directly control the charger by setting the state of this entity to 'on' or 'off'.

-The second form contains parameters that affects how the charging will be performed.
-These parameters can be changed after intial configuration in Settings -> Devices & Services -> Integrations.
+Additional parameters that affects how the charging will be performed are available as configuration entities.
+These parameters can be changed after intial configuration in Settings -> Devices & Services -> Integrations -> EV Smart Charging -> 1 device -> Configuration.
+These entities can be placed in the dashboard and can be controlled using automations.

-Parameter | Required | Description
+### Configuration entities

--- | -- | --
+Entity | Type | Descriptions, valid value ranges and service calls -- | -- | --
+`select.ev_smart_charging_charge_start_time` | Select | The earliest time of the day for the charging to start.
+If `None` is selected, there will be no explicit limitation of the starting time.
+Valid options, "00:00", "01:00", ..., "23:00" and "None".
+Can be set by service call `select.select_option`.
+`select.ev_smart_charging_charge_completion_time` | Select | The lastest time of the day for charging to reach the target State-of-Charge.
+If `None` is selected, charging will be optimized using all hours with available price information.
+Valid options, "00:00", "01:00", ..., "23:00" and "None".
+Can be set by service call `select.select_option`.
-Charging speed | Yes | The charging speed expressed as percent per hour.
+`number.ev_smart_charging_charging_speed` | Number | The charging speed expressed as percent per hour.
 For example, if the EV has a 77 kWh battery and the charger can deliver 11 kW (3-phase 16 A), then set this parameter to 14.3 (11/77*100).
 If there are limitations in the charging power, it is preferred to choose a smaller number.
 Try and see what works for you!
-Charge start time | Yes | The earliest time of the day for the charging to start.
-If `None` is selected, there will be no explicit limitation of the starting time.
-Charge completion time | Yes | The lastest time of the day for charging to reach the target State-of-Charge.
-If `None` is selected, charging will be optimized using all hours with available price information.
+Valid values min=0.1, step=0.1, max=100.
+Can be set by service call `number.set_value`.
-Electricity price limit | Yes | If the `apply_price_limit` switch is activated, charging will not be performed during hours when the electricity price is above this limit.
+`number.ev_smart_charging_electricity_price_limit` | Number | If the `apply_price_limit` switch is activated, charging will not be performed during hours when the electricity price is above this limit.
 NOTE that this might lead to that the EV will not be charged to the target State-of-Charge.
 Also if the price limit is set to zero, there will be no limitations.
+Valid values min=0, step=0.01, max=10000.
+Can be set by service call `number.set_value`.
+`number.ev_smart_charging_opportunistic_level` | Number | If the `switch.ev_smart_charging_opportunistic_charging` switch is activated, the price limit will be even further reduced if the price at the end of the day is lower than `Electricity price limit * Opportunistic level / 100`.
+For example, if the `Opportunistic level` is set to 50, the price limit will be set to 50% of the `Electricity price limit`.
+If the prices for tomorrow are available, the price at the end of the day tomorrow will be used as trigger.
+Valid values min=0, step=1, max=100.
+Can be set by service call `number.set_value`.
-Minimum EV SOC | Yes | The minimum State-of-Charge that should be charged, independently of the electricity price.
+`number.ev_smart_charging_minimum_ev_soc` | Number | The minimum State-of-Charge that should be charged, independently of the electricity price.
+Valid values min=0, step=1, max=100.
+Can be set by service call `number.set_value`.

 ## Entities